api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 - Read the
   [getting started<ExternalLinkImage/>](docs/explore/introduction/index.md)
-  secontion in the API3 Docs
+  section in the API3 Docs
 - (For the curious) Explore the API3 codebase on [GitHub<ExternalLinkImage/>](https://github.com/api3dao)
 - If you do not have any blockchain development experience, read